How to Write a Business Case (20 Free Templates & Examples)

 Final Words

 The purpose of writing a business case is to outline the rationale for undertaking a proposed initiative and providing a means of continually assessing/evaluating project progress.
-Business cases show those in decision-making positions that there is effort and commitment behind certain lines of action.
+These cases show those in decision-making positions that there is effort and commitment behind certain lines of action.

 Keep Reading